 The reference samples for extended reference lines should not exceed the width and height of the nearest reference samples, e.g., as in CE3 test 5.1.1 where JVET-K0284 reported no impact of this restriction.

 CE3.2: Intra prediction modes

+The following is an overview of tests that are defined in this sub-CE.
+Additional test descriptions are provided in the subsections below.